alexbeletsky/backbone-express-spa/README.md

 <a name="description"/>
 ## Description

+SPA infrastructure setup could be time consuming.
+It's typical problem, to configure `requirejs`, initial routing and view manager, to prevent memory leaks.
+This project could be used as good start to build own single page application.

 This project is complete and minimal setup for building single page applications running on ``Express.js`` framework as back-end and ``Backbone.js`` as front-end.